TicaGit/yolov8_tsd/README.md

 ### Models:

-Before anything, one must first download the models from google drive (https://drive.google.com/drive/folders/1r6YhmoF5XZMKCcJ15O63RUL7nu7NAXp6?usp=sharing) and put them in the correct files. <br>
+Before anything, one must first download the models from google drive (https://drive.google.com/drive/folders/1r6YhmoF5XZMKCcJ15O63RUL7nu7NAXp6?usp=sharing) and put them in the correct files.
+Note that the raw pretrained models can also be downloaded on https://github.com/ultralytics/assets/releases.<br>
 There are two kinds of models.
 The models pretrained by the Ultralytics team on the COCO dataset (Pretrained-Ultralytics) and our models which we finetuned on the BelgiumTS dataset (42-epochs).
 Both kind come with 3 different sizes : nano, medium and x-tra large, with performances increasing with model size.

 The pretrained models must first be trained with our training script.
 Our finetuned models can directly be used for inference.